meetup/blt-best-bazel/README.md

 The files relevant to Bazel are `WORKSPACE` which defines a context for a Bazel run, and `BUILD` which is Bazel's declarative form of defining a build in terms of `rules`

+This build it's outfitted with Meetup's blt pipeline interface (Makefile)

+At to moment only `test` is implemented. `package` and `publish` are not.